 The majority of motorcycle accidents occurring in the country, including California, are simply because of sheer negligence on the part of the other driver or passenger.
 When drivers and other occupants in a vehicle are legally required to check for hazards, they often forget.
 There are also situations where they actually look around before opening a car door but fail to notice the motorcyclist.

 To make a right turn, bikers must carefully move to the right side of the road before executing the right turn.
 In doing so, they run the risk of riding dangerously close to parked vehicles, which can end badly if the occupants of any one of the vehicles open their doors without checking.

 Fog, rain, and snow are some of the environmental elements that cause poor visibility, obstructing a motorist’s view from seeing an oncoming motorcyclist.
 It is not just the motorist that fails to notice a motorcyclist during poor weather conditions, but also the motorcyclist, preventing them from seeing a parked car.

-At times, it is not the motorist who caused the accident, for example, California is notoriously known for its poor road conditions.
-Just under 65% of all roads in the state are in acceptable condition, meaning that a huge chunk, 35%, are unmaintained roads.
+At times, it is not the motorist who caused the accident; for example, California is notoriously known for its poor road conditions.
+Just under 65% of all roads in the state are in acceptable condition, meaning that a huge chunk, 35%, is unmaintained roads.

 Road defects such as edge breaks, sudden potholes, and more create a hurdle for motorcyclists to overcome.
 A biker may notice a pothole and, to avoid it, maneuver around the pothole and steer close to the parked cars, running the risk of an open car door accident.